autumndev/taomc-gl-auth/README.md

 ## Configuring GreenLight Auth

-Create new group: name = 'GREENLIGHT', handle = 'greenlight'
+Create new group: name = 'GREENLIGHT', handle = 'greenlight'. env fiel - add `GREENLIGHT_REDIRECT_URL` as the url to redirect GL user to.

 Brought to you by [autumn.dev](autumndev.co.uk)